Scroll to content

 • Things to be brought into school

-A book bag, labelled water bottle, labelled PE kit in a drawstring bag to be kept in school, labelled wellies, a coat and a packed lunch if that is your lunch choice for your child at lunch times.
+A book bag, labelled water bottle, labelled PE kit in a drawstring bag to be kept in school, labelled wellies, a spare set of clothes in a labelled bag in case of accidents, a coat and a packed lunch if that is your lunch choice for your child at lunch times.

 • Reading